d-felipe-gutierrez/utn-dds/README.md

 ## 📄 License

-This repository is shared for educational purposes only.
+This repository is shared publicly for educational and portfolio purposes.
-**Reuse of this content for academic submissions is strictly prohibited without permission.**
+**Feel free to explore and learn from it, but do not copy its content for academic submissions or commercial use.**